Going from Working Full Time to Stay at Home Mum for the First Time

 Before going on maternity leave the prospect of being a stay at home mum was a light at the end of my tunnel.
 I had used having a baby as my end goal for several years of slugging it in the corporate world.
+I didn’t think that there would be need for a transition from working full time to becoming a stay at home mum.

 Then a few weeks of ‘new baby’ visitors passed and the loneliness creeped in.